If you need another reason to get the vaccine, here’s a big one: A taste of freedom.

 - Entertaining friends and family indoors without masks if they also are fully vaccinated.

-- Being indoors without masks when visiting unvaccinated people from a single household.
+- Being indoors without masks when visiting unvaccinated people from a single household who are at low risk for severe COVID-19 disease.
 But if meeting more than one household, stay outdoors, wear masks and keep socially distanced.

 - Visit unvaccinated people who are not at increased risk of COVID-19.
 At risk individuals still include those who are pregnant, obese, smoke or have diabetes, cancer, cardiovascular disease, long term kidney ailments or chronic obstructive pulmonary disease (COPD).